-My family lives about a 45 minute drive away from Muir Woods and has visited several times.
-We recently returned for another visit during our daughter’s 4th grade year thanks to the Every Kid in a Park program.
+My family lives about a 45 minute drive away from Muir Woods and has visited multiple times.
+We recently returned for another multigenerational visit when family came into town.
 Muir Woods delivered again.
 The majestic towering redwoods are just awe-inspiring and something everyone ought to see.
-But planning a visit requires a little bit of knowledge and preparation, including one requirement many non-locals might not be aware of.

 Here are my very best tips to help you have a smooth visit to Muir Woods National Monument.